LBJ-Nor/The-Monty-Hall-Problem/README.md

 Updates to come:
-  Code cleanup
+Code cleanup.
-  Visual cosmetics in Tkinter
+Visual cosmetics in Tkinter.
-  Results printed to the GUI
+Results printed to the GUI.